 The date of death of the deceased registered proprietor must be stated.
-The number of the probate/letters of administration, date of grant and the name of the person to whom the grant was made must be stated and be identical to the evidence furnished.
+The number of the probate/letters of administration and date of grant must be stated and be identical to the evidence furnished.
 The terms that do not apply must be deleted and verified.

 The transmission application must be accompanied by evidence of the applicant's right to be registered as proprietor.
 Such evidence must be either: